JoeBillingsley/JoeTheAverage.github.io/_drafts/2018-01-14-MM-An-Introduction.md

 ---
 layout: post
-title: Modern Metaheuristics - An Introduction
+title: An Introduction to Modern Metaheuristics
 excerpt: An introduction to my favourite topic in computer science
 category: travel
 tags: [metaheuristics, practical, example]